The cost of living in Lanzarote

 Schools and Education Options

-There are many education options on the island.
+There are many educational options on the island.
 You can find private and public schools, including some institutions that teach in Spanish and English.
 Also, you can find schools that teach exclusively in English, and other that offer the International Baccalaureate diploma.

 Leisure and Entertainment